Who We Are

 In addition to valuing her time spent as a member of the board of trustees for The Richard H. Driehaus Museum, she served on the museum's 2018 10th Anniversary Gala Committee and currently serves as the Chair of the RHDM Development & Marketing Committee.
 Anne has also served on various school-related boards, including committee leadership, fundraising and gala planning at Woodlands Academy of the Sacred Heart.
 Anne is a member of the national board for the Institute of Classical Architecture and Art, and the National Trust for Historic Preservation's Advisory Committee for its Where Women Made History campaign.

 Senior Program Officer

 Nicholas Burt previously served as Grants Administrator at the Lloyd A. Fry Foundation.
 He is a member of the Grants Managers Network (GMN) and past presenter at GMN conferences on the topics of electronic board books and foundation data tools.
 His interests within the field include practices to streamline the grantmaking process for grantees and applicants.
 His work experience includes positions at several nonprofits in the social services and the consulting firm of Grenzebach Glier and Associates.
 He also taught elementary-aged children with AmeriCorps VISTA on the Texas-Mexico border.
-Nicholas holds a BS in Journalism from Northwestern University and lives in Logan Square.
+Nicholas holds a BS in Journalism from Northwestern University and lives in Albany Park.

 Before joining the Foundation, Amy spent nine years at the Ralph Lauren Corporation, where, most recently, she was the Brand Presentation Manager of the Midwest region.
 She also served as the Executive Assistant to the President & COO of the Polo Retail Group in New York.
 Her background also includes an executive assistant position at MTV Networks.
 Amy graduated from The Fashion Institute of Technology in New York, New York.